DikshantKatwal/chat-next-django/README.md

 bun dev

-http://localhost:3000/login # Login in with both user using seperate browser for seperate authentication
+http://localhost:3000/login # Login in with both user using seperate browser for separate authentication

 ```